Lautaro Bellucca

-Lautaro "LuKa" Bellucca (born January 4, 1986 in La Plata, Argentina) is a bass and double bassist, composer and arranger, best known as the key bassist in jazz group MUSA's.
+Lautaro "LuKa" Bellucca (born January 4, 1986, in La Plata) is an Argentine bass and double bassist, composer and arranger, best known as the key bassist in jazz group MUSA's.

 About

 LuKa has been learning and playing bass since the age of 12.
-At 14 he studied in EMU, a jazz musical school in La Plata, and started receiving lessons from bass masters like Karl Miklin and Herve Selin (Europe), Hugo Fattoruso (Uruguay), Pedro Aznar (Argentina), and Argentinean Bassist Alejandro “el zurdo” Herrera.
+At 14 he studied in EMU, a jazz musical school in La Plata, and started receiving lessons from bass masters like Karl Miklin and Herve Selin (Europe), Hugo Fattoruso (Uruguay), Pedro Aznar (Argentina), and Argentine Bassist Alejandro “el zurdo” Herrera.
 By the age of 16, he was actively jamming in different [live] sessions in La Plata and Buenos Aires.

 Started his career as a professional musician playing in his own hard rock band Pelones, in 2006, with his younger brother Joaquin Bellucca (flute and saxophone), band members Jose Antonio Centorbi (drums and hand percussion) and Juan Gascon (Electric and Acoustic Guitar), his jazz-folkloric band Lo Que Te Falta Quarteto won a contest in La Plata and later released an album under the name of the band.